40% of all cancers spread to the brain

 Some patients will require surgery.
 In some cases, radio and/or chemotherapy may also be required.
 Conversely, some schwannomas grow so slowly that patients simply need to be monitored using regular scans, and may not require treatment.

 Some schwannomas can be completely removed by surgery, whilst others may be in positions in the brain where there is a risk of causing harm.
-For example, if a patient has an acoustic neuroma there may be a risk to their hearing and balance if surgery is undertaken.
+For example, if a patient has an acoustic neuroma there may be a risk to their hearing and balance if surgery

 In these cases, the priority for the neurosurgeon will be to ensure that they remove as much of the tumour as possible whilst avoiding any damage to these critical structures.